 Moms Clean Air Force Pennsylvania attended a rally for Clean Air and a Clean Budget in Harrisburg.

-Field organizer, Mollie Michel spoke at press conference launch of School District of Philadelphia/EPA Region 3 launch of anti-idling campaign.
+Field organizer Mollie Michel spoke at press conference about the School District of Philadelphia/EPA Region 3 launch of its anti-idling campaign.

 Moms Clean Air Force Pennsylvania embarked on a kayak trip on the Schuylkill with Defend Our Future to view and learn more about the Philadelphia Energy Solutions oil refinery and its toxic past and present.

 Moms Clean Air Force Pennsylvania participated in a press conference and petition delivery to Indiana Township Supervisors.

 Moms Clean Air Force Pennsylvania hosted a Mama Summit at the Capitol in Harrisburg along with Defend Our Future, Deep Green Philly, United Methodist Women, State Rep. Leanne Krueger-Braneky, and others to demand that the Pennsylvania General Assembly put the health of Pennsylvanians before the interests of the oil and gas industry.

 Moms Clean Air Force Pennsylvania tabled at the March for Science.